yoe/SReview/docs/components.md

 While there is a fosdem version of the `previews` script, that is simply an older version of the skip script, since FOSDEM recorded in H.264 which is already HTML5-compatible.
+The debconf version of this script would transcode to low-quality VP8, however, since DebConf records in MPEG2, which is not HTML5-compatible.

+The genericized version of this script verifies whether the output of sreview-cut is HTML5-compatible, and will transcode to low-quality VP8 if not, or just copy from one container file to the other if it is.

 This script is designed to be run in the `generating_previews` state;
 *not* in the `preview` state (the latter is meant as the state where the web-based review is done).

-### transcode
+### sreview-transcode

-This script takes the output of the `cut_talk` script, prepends opening credits (based on an SVG template after a simple sed-like replacement of a few key words), appends closing credits (based on either a similar SVG template or a static PNG file), and then transcodes the whole resulting
+This script takes the output of the `sreview-cut` script, prepends opening credits (based on an SVG template after a simple sed-like replacement of a few key words), appends closing credits (based on either a similar SVG template or a static PNG file), and then transcodes the whole resulting